Connectome Smoothing via Low-rank Approximations: Statistical Connectome Models

 \subsection{Independent Edge Model}

-The most general model we consider is the independent edge model (IEM) with parameter $P \in [0,1]^{N\times N}$ \citep{bollobas2007phase}.
+The most general model we consider is the independent edge model (IEM) with parameter given by a mean graph $P \in [0,1]^{N\times N}$ \cite{bollobas2007phase}.
 An edge exists between vertex $i$ and vertex $j$ with probability $P_{ij}$, and each edge is present independently of all other edges.
-Note that the IEM is a generalization of the Erd\H{o}s-R{\'e}nyi random graphs, where each edge is present with probability $p$ independently of all other edges \citep{Gilbert1959-ba,Erdos1959-ln}.
-For this case, the mean graph is $P=\Ex[A^{(m)}]$.
+Note that the IEM is a generalization of the Erd\H{o}s-R{\'e}nyi random graphs, where each edge is present with probability $p$ independently of all other edges \cite{Gilbert1959-ba,Erdos1959-ln}.

+The assumption of independent edges, while not necessary to define the mean graph, is important for our theory.
+In practice the independent edge assumption may not hold, as brain graphs will have complex spatial and functional dependencies.
+On the other hand, if $\Ex[A^{(m)}]$ has low-rank structure then our methods below can still improve performance.
+Regardless of the structure $P$, the low-rank method below will provide an estimate of the low-rank structure of $P$.